VFMCS/web-app/README.md

 - Enter password

 ### Access Database from Local psql Client with Cloud SQL Proxy (recommended)
+This method requires the google account being used to access the database be given permissions ahead of time.
 - Our database is built with PostgreSQL.
 Install PostgreSQL from [here](https://www.postgresql.org/download/)
 - Next install Cloud SQL Auth Proxy from [here](https://cloud.google.com/sql/docs/postgres/connect-instance-auth-proxy#install-proxy).
-Be sure the file is executable and renamd to cloud_sql_proxy.
+Be sure the file is executable and renamed to cloud_sql_proxy.
 - For linux environments run: `./cloud_sql_proxy -instances=radiant-saga-366418:us-central1:vfmcs-db=tcp:5432`
-- In Powershell on Windows run: `.\cloud_sql_proxy.exe -instances=radiant-saga-366418:us-central1:vfmcs-db=tcp:5432`
+In Powershell on Windows run: `.\cloud_sql_proxy.exe -instances=radiant-saga-366418:us-central1:vfmcs-db=tcp:5432`
-- Note: ensure that port 5432 is not in use.
-If it is it should be changed to an available port
+Note: ensure that port 5432 is not in use.
+If it is, it should be changed to an available port.
 - Open another terminal and run (change port if necassary): `psql "host=127.0.0.1 port=5432 sslmode=disable dbname=vfmcs1 user=guest"`
-- Guest crendentials are user=**guest** pass=**guestpass**
+- Guest crendentials are user=**guest** pass=**guestpass**.
-- Enter password when prompted
+- Enter password when prompted.

+You should now be connected and able to query the database.
+An example query:

+- `SELECT username FROM users WHERE is_vendor = true;`

+This returns users that are vendors.

 ### Access Database from Local psql Client without Cloud SQL Proxy